Azure/WordPress-Azure-App-Service/README.md

-# Deploy a WordPress App to Azure Action
+# Deploy a WordPress on Azure App Service

 ## Description